 Raw salmon - store in freezer bag or airtight container with as little air as possible and freeze for up to 8 months.
 Thaw it in the fridge overnight or by submerging the fish in the airtight container in ice cold water.
 If the salmon was not left out of refrigeration for more than 2 hours or left in a hot climate for 1 hour, do not re-freeze the salmon and discard it.

 If you must, here is an article with some tips on how to reheat your salmon.
-Do NOT use a microwave.
+Do NOT use a microwave to reheat your spicy salmon bowl.
 Personally, I would not recommend reheating salmon and prefer to eat it cold to preserve the taste and sanity (from the smell).

 More healthy meals you'll love!

-I hope you love this cooked salmon buddha bowl!
+I hope you love this cooked salmon poke bowl recipe!
 If you make it I’d love if you could leave a rating & connect with me on Instagram @passthesprouts!

 - 1 cup pickled red onions 1 medium onion

 - 4 cups cooked white rice or use your favorite grain.
 1 cup of uncooked rice will equal about 3 cups of cooked rice.

 - 1 pound salmon fillet 16 ounces, skin removed, diced in 1 inch chunks